christopher-edberg/Argo-VGOGTE-Selective-Coherence/README.md

 ## Implementations

-**ARGO** - This directory contains the parallel ArgoDSM/Pthread version of the benchmarks.
+**ARGO** - This directory contains the parallel ArgoDSM version of the benchmarks.

 ## Benchmarks